TraiLynne/Sprint-Challenge--Data-Structures-Python/Data_Structures_Answers.md

 Add your answers to the questions below.

 1. What is the runtime complexity of your ring buffer's `append` method?
+   1. O(1)
+   2. it only takes a constant 2 steps to append, i believe

 2. What is the space complexity of your ring buffer's `append` function?
+   1. O(1)

 3. What is the runtime complexity of your ring buffer's `get` method?
    1. O(n) because of the loop